microprediction/monteprediction/TFRO.md

 ## Ways I can help you if you are a broker, venue, or market data provider
 I create extremely high quality real-time enhanced data feeds (mids etc) for algo trading, leveraging a community of 6,000 quants.

-## Ways I can help if you check your model forecast errors for residual signal.
+## Ways I can help if you monitor your models
 Imagine a giant pile of univariate prediction algorithms authored by thousands of people around the world.
-- See [Ender's Game](https://github.com/microprediction/endersgame) for a sneak peek.
+Imagine those attacking your model residuals to try to discern any remnant signal or minor deviations from IID or martingality.
+I can do this for you pretty easily if you are serious.
+See [Ender's Game](https://github.com/microprediction/endersgame) for a sneak peek.

 ## Ways I can help you if you want a job
 If you are good enough, you won't need one.
 See above.